datafoodconsortium/standard/enterprise.md

 }
 ```

-Within that folder, the enterprise object is normally defined at $ROOT/index#this.
+Within that folder the enterprise object is normally defined at $ROOT/index#this.
+This document is a WebId.
 The enterprise object MUST have the type `dfc-b:Enterprise` and the `dfc-b:name` and `dfc-b:hasTypeIndex` properties MUST be defined.
 Other properties can be defined like listed in the enterprise shape below.

 A request to get the root document of the enterprise https://example.org/myEnterprise/index#this:
 ```http